opensupporter/osdi-docs/canvasses.md

 Cache-Control: max-age=0, private, must-revalidate

 {
-    "notice": "This answer was successfully deleted."
+    "notice": "This canvass was successfully deleted."
 }
 ```